 During this time of growing awareness surrounding systemic racism, many parents and educators are searching for resources to share with the children in their lives.
 It’s critical that we don’t gloss over teaching kids hard and painful truths, and that we point them towards necessary activism to work towards justice.
 But what’s the best way to teach our kids about racism?
 How do we find empowering antiracism books for young readers?

 The following books are geared towards helping young readers identify and understand racism and bigotry.
-They offer education that is age-appropriate and honest, informative and empowering.
+They offer education that is age-appropriate, honest, informative, and empowering.
 My hope is that these books will provide you and the young readers in your life with the desire and motivation to seek social justice through learning, growing compassion, and grassroots activism.
 Let’s get started!

 Empowering Antiracism Books for Young Readers

 Note: The first few books listed are specifically for babies and toddlers (because it’s never too early to begin the work of teaching racial and social justice!)
 You’ll then find that the suggestions transition to books for preschoolers and elementary school-aged kids.
 But please know that ALL of these books contain powerful and essential messages that older kids and adults will benefit from too!
 And if you’re interested in resources for tweens, be sure to check out these 10 powerful antiracism books for middle schoolers!

 by Ibram X. Kendi and Ashley Lukashevsky

 Antiracist Baby is the perfect introduction to what it means to be an antiracist.
 This board book empowers parents and their children to confront racism in our society and also within ourselves.
 Through colorful art and playfulness, there are 9 specific steps offered to help us build a more fair and just world.

 Ibram X. Kendi is the author of the nonfiction books for adults, How to be an Antiracist and Stamped From the Beginning (both of which I highly recommend for adults!)
 This board book for little ones is set to release on June 16th, 2020.